IT IS DIFFICULT

 FRONTAL LOBE INJURIES CAN BE QUIETLY DEVASTATING

-- Experience "disinhibition", which means any thought becomes speech regardless of content which exhibits itself as inappropriate comments in conversations.
+- Experience "disinhibition", which means any thought becomes speech regardless of content, and which exhibits itself as inappropriate comments in conversations.
 Disinhibition can lead to increased addiction problems, violence or social awkwardness.

 - Someone's IQ can be unaffected by a TBI, but other parts of the brain that "pilot" or guide ones brainpower can be messed up.
 Decision-making and complex social interactions can cause major problems in one's life and career.

-- Our prisons, homeless shelters and psychiatric wards are full of people who have suffered frontal lobe injuries.
+- Our prisons, homeless shelters and psychiatric wards are full of people who have suffered undiagnosed or untreated frontal lobe injuries.

-- Divorce, addition, depression and anxiety rates are elevated with frontal lobe injuries.
+- Divorce, addiction, depression and anxiety rates are elevated with frontal lobe injuries.